Normal Vital Signs Chart

 Respiratory rate

 Abnormal respiratory rates, whether too fast (tachypnea) or too slow (bradypnea), can signal respiratory distress or neurological problems.
-A respiratory rate of 16-20 breaths per minute signifies efficient lung function; higher rates may suggest respiratory distress.
+A normal respiratory rate of 16-20 breaths per minute signifies efficient lung function; higher rates may suggest respiratory distress.

 Blood pressure